-A SAMHSA Notice of Award (NoA) is the official document to inform grantees that their application for funding has been approved.
+A SAMHSA Notice of Award is the official document used to inform grant recipients (grantees) that their application for funding has been approved.

 The NoA is emailed to the Business Official and Program/Project Director (PD) listed on the HHS Checklist 5161 in the grant application.
-It is the legal document issued to notify the grantee that an award has been granted and that funds may be requested from the designated HHS payment system or office.
-A NoA is issued for the initial budget period and each subsequent budget period in the approved project period.
+It is the legal document issued notifying the recipient that an award has been granted and that funds may be requested from the designated HHS payment system or office.
+NoAs are issued for the initial budget period and for each subsequent budget period in the approved project period.
 The Grants Management Officer (GMO), who is authorized to distribute funds on behalf of SAMHSA, signs the NoA.

 An amended NoA may be issued during a budget period if there is an action resulting in a change in the budget or project period, amount of support, or other change in the terms and conditions of award.
-For additional information on this situation, refer to post-award changes requiring prior approval for additional guidance on some of these changes.
+Refer to post-award changes requiring prior approval for additional guidance on some of these changes.

 The NoA highlights several important details, including the:

 - Federal share funding level and budget and project periods

 - Standard terms and conditions and information for reporting requirements

 All SAMHSA NoAs contain the following sections.
 Access a sample NoA (PDF | 6.6 MB).